Welcome to the Vanderbilt Division of Infectious Diseases Fellowship Program.

 Infectious diseases is one of the most exciting and challenging fields of medicine.
 The faculty members of the Division are committed to providing fellows with an exceptional fellowship experience to serve as the building block for a successful career in infectious diseases.

-The Division’s strengths include NIH-funded programs in basic and translational research of HIV, H. pylori, clostridium and mycobacteria (including TB).
-Epidemiology and patient oriented research initiatives are also flourishing in vaccine development (for HIV and other pathogens), hospital epidemiology, and emerging/re-emerging infections.
+The Division’s strengths include NIH-funded programs in basic and translational research of HIV, Helicobacter pylori, Clostridium, and Mycobacterium tuberculosis.
+Epidemiology and patient oriented research initiatives are also flourishing in vaccine development (for HIV and other pathogens), hospital epidemiology, and emerging/re- emerging infections.

 Outstanding clinical programs are in place at the Vanderbilt University Hospital and the Nashville Veterans’ Affairs Medical Center.
 These include inpatient consultative services at each hospital and a dedicated Transplantation Infectious Diseases team serving both Vanderbilt and the Nashville VA.